 I was taken to the hospital in Fernie where Dr. Virginia Robinson did a great job fixing my broken thumb.
 I was then sent in an ambulance for an hour to Cranbrook Hospital where they had a CT scanner as they were worried about my concussion.
 All OK.
 I would also like to thank the nice police lady who gave us a lift to a nearby hotel at midnight, sorry for throwing up in your car.

 Thank goodness for medical insurance.
-We now have to go, on Tuesday, back to Calgary, where we started, to visit a plastic surgeon to have my thumb joint pinned as it keeps sliding out.
+We now have to go, on Tuesday, back to Calgary, where we started, to visit a plastic surgeon to have my thumb put in a cast as it keeps sliding out.

 The rest of me is generally OK apart from 6 stitches in my arm, although the side of my hip and the back of my shoulder look like raw steak from the bruising.